Wilhelmsson177/aoc-2023-dart/README.md

 ### Day 07

 That was some headache.
 My compareTo function wasn't working in the beginning for Part 2, because I did not check on the source hand, but on the hand with my replaced values.

+### Day 08

+That was a cool riddle.
+Part 1 was straight forward.
+Part 2 could not be solved simulating, but with the LCM for all cycles found for each start.